 What does the bomb say about the bomb maker?
 Bomb construction thought to be a characteristic of underlying ideology and may be linked to motivation.
 Certainly explosive devices range in their level of technology and sophistication.
 In 1995 Timothy McVeigh created a powerful bomb made out of a deadly cocktail of agricultural fertilizer, diesel fuel, and other chemicals that killed 168 people at the Murrah Federal Building in OKC including many children at a nearby pre-school.

 The type of bomb in Austin, TX has not been described by police or federal agents but the frequency of the attacks is unprecedented.
 It may suggest that more than one individual is working to produce the explosives and make deliveries or the devices were constructed to stockpile before deliveries were made.
 The bomber likely lives alone or has a shop where the devices and their components are stored for assembly.
 His keen interest is in making people afraid and keeping a city in lock down.
-McVeigh was a former munitions soldier in the Army and may have learned his technique in the proces of training with the U.S. Army.
+McVeigh was a former munitions soldier in the Army and may have learned his technique in the process of training with the U.S. Army.

-If the Austin devices are the work of a single serial bomber than the frequency and recent change in method of detonation raise the bar in terms of sophistication of delivery but the risk of being caught or making a mistake.
+If the Austin devices are the work of a single serial bomber than the frequency and recent change in method of detonation raise the bar in terms of sophistication of delivery but the risk of being caught or making a mistake may also be accentuated.
 The police chief in Austin reportedly said that by using FedEx for shipping the explosive the likelihood of capture in short order was increased.
-He is likely an angry and detached subject with few friends.
-Being marginalized lends both to his stealth and fuels his anger.
-He may be suicidal and ultimately he final blast is to be part of his exit plan.
-He quite likely enjoys the sadistic control and media attention he is getting.
+An image was obtained of a man at FedEx that eventually became a person of interest.